AgentDolo/true-gamer-blog/src/news/articles/2024-01-25-call-of-duty-takes-strides-against-toxicity-through-enhanced-code-of-conduct-and-voice-moderation.md

 ---
 title: >-
-  Call of Duty Takes Strides Against Toxicity Through Enhanced Code of Conduct and Voice Moderation
+  Call of Duty Takes Strides Against Toxicity
 description: >-
   In its ongoing commitment to fostering inclusive gaming communities, Call of Duty is intensifying efforts to curb toxicity and disruptive behavior.
 This